aaronbloomfield/ccc/hws/btcparser/index.md

 ### Part 1: Parsing

 Your program will take in exactly one command-line parameter: the file to read in.
-You can assume that there will always be one command line parameter provided, and that that file will exist.
+You can assume that there will always be one command line parameter provided, that that file will exist, and that it will be non-zero in size.
 Sample files are provided above -- both large and small.

 #### Block group file format

 The blocks to be verified are grouped together in a file -- this file is from the Bitcoin system, and if you were to launch a Bitcoin node and have it sync the blockchain, you would have those files on your machine as well.
 The largest file we provide contains block 0 (the genesis block) through block 119,340.

 To see the contents of a binary file, run it through `hexdump -C` on a Linux / UNIX system.
 Make sure you use the `-C` parameter!
 This will print a LOT of text, so we will pipe it through `head`, as shown below.
 Each block is preceded by 8 bytes of data.
 The first 4 bytes are the magic number, and the second four bytes are the block size.
 Both are in little-Endian format in the file.
-The output of the genesis block, when run through `hexdump -C`, are:
+The output of the genesis block, when run through `hexdump -C`, is:

 ```
 $ hexdump -C blk00000-f10.blk | head -13